-The STP is for well-qualified science graduates with a passion for science and patient care, and with the motivation, behaviours and values needed for the NHS of the future.
+The Scientist Training Programme (STP) is for well-qualified science graduates with a passion for science and patient care, and with the motivation, behaviours and values needed for the NHS of the future.

 - a part-time master’s degree (fully funded)

-- a programme of workplace training, using an e-portfolio
+- a programme of workplace training, using an online e-portfolio

 - a final assessment of competence

-The training post is salaried at NHS Agenda for Change Band 6 (currently approximately £31k).
+The training post is salaried at NHS Agenda for Change Band 6.
 On graduating, you would be eligible for statutory Clinical Scientist registration with the Health and Care Professions Council (HCPC) and would be able to apply for Clinical Scientist roles in the Health Service.

 The academic part of the programme

-The accompanying master’s degree is theme based with specialist and generic modules eg. a MSc in Blood Science with a specialism in Clinical Biochemistry.
+The accompanying master’s degree is theme based with specialist and generic modules eg. a MSc in Blood Science with a specialty in Clinical Biochemistry.

 The generic elements include items such as: